Stephen Simmons (footballer): Career

 Simmons eventually signed a short-term deal with Scottish First Division side Queen of the South in September 2008.

 He played as a trialist for Raith Rovers in their Scottish Second Division league game against Peterhead in August 2008 and he made a second trialist appearance for Raith Rovers on Saturday 18 January 2009 at home to Stranraer.
 On 23 January 2009 he signed.
-He scored in Raith Rovers' Scottish Cup Quarter-final win over Dundee in 2010.
+He scored in Raith Rovers' Scottish Cup quarter-final win over Dundee in 2010.

 On 17 June 2011 Simmons rejoined Queen of the South.
 His second spell at QoS debut was on 23 July 2011 the extra time 2–0 defeat away at Ayr United in the 2011-12 Scottish Challenge Cup.
 For this game he was given the captain's armband.
 He scored his first ever QoS goal on Saturday 3 December 2011 in the 4–1 home win against Ayr United.
 Simmons signed for Alloa Athletic on 26 June 2012, where he linked up with his former Hearts teammate Paul Hartley.

+Simmons was the assistant manager at Brechin City when Andy Kirk and Craig Levein was brought to the club but left the club in 2024.